The Kuga has been a big success for Ford, although the most recent model has always been regarded as quite dull.

 Interior and equipment

-The dash is also a bit too cluttered, and makes it look old-fashioned as more manufacturers are now taking the minimalist approach to interior design.
-A few features are also badly positioned such as the eight-inch touchscreen that’s positioned at the top of the dash and is quite awkward to access when you are behind the wheel.
+The dash can seem quite cluttered, as more manufacturers are now taking the minimalist approach to interior design.
+The eight-inch touchscreen that’s positioned at the top of the dash can be awkward to access when you are behind the wheel.

 Rear space is aplenty as two adults should be able to sit comfortably with plenty of head- and legroom.
-Unfortunately, boot space is disappointing, with only 406 litres of room.
+Boot space isn't a main factor, with only 406 litres of room.
 As a comparison, the smaller Seat Ateca offers 510 litres of boot capacity.

 The ST-Line specification sitsat the top of the Kuga line-up, meaning that the standard equipment on offer is impressive.
 You get the ST-Line styling kit, 18-inch alloy wheels, sports suspension and Ford’s Sync3 infotainment system that offers satellite navigation.